 Florida marijuana laws can be confusing, which is why we put together this informative infographic that highlights information about medical marijuana laws in the state of Florida.

-Below are 5 very important facts about getting a medical marijuana card in the Sunshine State, your first step if you are interesting in utilizing medical marijuana for a debilitating and chronic condition.
+Below are 5 very important facts about getting a medical marijuana card in the Sunshine State, your first step if you are interested in utilizing medical marijuana for a debilitating and chronic condition.

 Amendment 2 expanded the use of medical marijuana for individuals suffering from chronic medical conditions, as determined by a qualified, licensed, physician.
 Prior to Amendment 2, the Florida Legislature approved low-THC medical marijuana for patients with a list of specific qualifying conditions.
 However, the passing of Amendment 2 expanded this list to include debilitating medical conditions of the same kind or class.